mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 Specialized options can be great.
 They can have nice APIs with many options, they can tune themselves to specialized communication hardware if it exists (like RDMA or NVLink), and so on.
-But people need to learn about them first, and that's actually pretty hard in two ways.
+But people need to learn about them first, and learning about them can be hard in two ways.

 ### Hard for users

-Today we use a large and rapidly changing set of different libraries.
+Today we use a large and rapidly changing set of libraries.
 It's hard for users to become experts in all of them.
 Increasingly we rely on new libraries making it easy for us by adhering to standard APIs, providing informative error messages that lead to good behavior, and so on..